Big Business Pushes Coal-Friendly Kentucky To Embrace Renewables

 "The black tube coming out," he says pointing, "it's a methane capture well."

 The methane is released as the trash rots.
-When it goes into the air methane is a dirty greenhouse gas, but last year Toyota set up a generator here to turn it into clean electricity.
-The power is sent through an underground line, straight to the Toyota plant six miles away, bypassing the local utility altogether.
+When it goes into the air, methane is a dirty greenhouse gas, but last year Toyota set up a generator here to turn it into clean electricity.
+The power is sent through an underground line, straight to the Toyota plant 6 miles away, bypassing the local utility altogether.

 "They either have to put it in their system," Butt says, "or people will be looking at alternate ways to get that energy in a renewable form."